fjeh98fjdhle/basic-math-calculator/README.md

 Math calculator in python.
 Math calculator with a text-interface.(not yet).
 If you get an error with some type of calculation, please issue it and I will fix it.

 # capabilities
-computes a single-variable function with basic mathematical operations "+","-","/","*".
+computes a function on given inputs.

 # Example capabilities
 ![Screenshot 2024-02-17 193355](https://github.com/fjeh98fjdhle/basic-math-calculator/assets/144729384/92851e0a-ccc8-4741-933d-55107dceb834)